Shame? Stigma? Taboo? Blame?

 Your precious child left this planet for reasons that you may or may not know.
-After 10 years, I still don’t know and have accepted that I never will during this lifetime.
+Even all of these years after my son died, I still don’t know and have accepted that I never will during this lifetime.

 What matters is that you love and miss them.
 You hold them safely in your heart and you do so with profound love.

 Shame and stigma only serve to pile on the pain.
 There is no benefit to either.

 How your child died is just that, how they died.